-Daminal Carrel Blan Do williand Combant Required General Plan Element Required Content local hazards.
+Required General Plan Required Content Element adequate sites for housing and demonstrate the availability and realistic capacity for development on those sites.
+This element implements the declaration of State law that the availability of housing is a matter of vital statewide importance.
+It is more specific and directive than other General Plan elements, with detailed guidance, reviews, and deadlines.
+The California Department of Housing and Community Development (State HCD) must review and certify the Housing Element.
+Jurisdictions must also submit annual progress reports.
+In Oakland (and most major cities), the Housing Element must be revised and submitted to State HCD for review on an eight-year cycle.
+Oakland's current 2015-2023 Housing Element was adopted in 2014 and is required to be revised and adopted for the next eight-year cycle (2023-2031) by the end of January 2023 1 Safety Element A successful Safety Element reduces potential short and long-term risks of death, injuries, property damage, and economic dislocation resulting from fires, floods, droughts, earthquakes, landslides, climate change; as well as local hazards.
 As a result of several recent legislative changes, local jurisdictions are required to review and revise Safety Elements upon each revision of the Housing Element to address and update hazards related to flooding, fires and to include climate adaptation and resilience strategies.
 Oakland's current Safety Element was adopted in 2004 and subsequently amended to incorporate the City's Local Hazard Mitigation Plan in 2012, 2016, and 2021.
 Environmental Justice Element Senate Bill 1000, passed in 2016, requires that cities and counties with disadvantaged communities adopt environmental justice policies or an Environmental Justice Element.
 These must include objectives and policies to reduce health risks in disadvantaged communities, promote civic engagement in the public decision-making process, and prioritize programs that address the needs of disadvantaged communities.
 The overall legislative purpose of Senate Bill 1000 is to address the unique and compounded health risks in environmental justice communities by decreasing pollution exposure, increasing community assets, and improving overall health.
-Under SB 1000, Oakland is required to adopt an Environmental Justice Element, either standalone or interwoven with other Elements, at the same time that the Housing and Safety Elements are updated.
-(LUTE); Open Space, Conse Update includes the update of the Land Use and Transportation Element rvation, and Recreation Element (OSCAR); Noise Element; and the tructure and Facilities Element.
-The Land Use Element is intended to promote the community's vision for growth via equitable and accessible distribution of different land uses, including residential, commercial, industrial, agricultural, and open space.
+Under SB 1000, Oakland is required to adopt an Environmental Justice Element, either standalone or interwoven with other Elements, at the same time that the Housing and Safety Elements are updated. ndate includes the update of the Land Use and Transportation Element (LUTE); Recreation Element (OSCAR); Noise Element; and the development of a new The Land Use Element is intended to promote the community's vision for growth via equitable and accessible distribution of different land uses, including residential, commercial, industrial, agricultural, and open space.
 Land Use Element In Oakland, the current Land Use Element is contained in the Land Use and Transportation Element (LUTE), adopted in 1998.
 The Estuary Policy Plan (EPP) establishes the General Plan land use policies for lands between Interstate 880 and the Oakland waterfront.
 The EPP was adopted as part of the LUTE in 1999.
-The Circulation Element identifies the general location and extent of existing and future transportation networks in Oakland for all users (automobile, pedestrian, bicycle, and trucks), public transportation routes and terminals, and public utilities (water, sewer, stormwater, communications).
-Circulation Element By statute, the Circulation Element must correlate directly with the Land Use Element.
-In Oakland, the 1998 Land Use and Transportation Element (LUTE), the 1999 Estuary Policy Plan (EPP), the 2019 Oakland Bike Plan, and the 2017 Pedestrian Plan establish the General Plan circulation policies.
+Circulation Element The Circulation Element identifies the general location and extent of existing and future transportation networks in Oakland for all users (automobile, pedestrian, bicycle, and trucks), public transportation routes and terminals, and public utilities (water, sewer, stormwater, communications).